-Israel’s Chief Rabbi Says Jews Must Act Against ‘Genocide’ In Syria
+Israel’s Chief Rabbi Declares Jews Must Act Against Reported ‘Genocide’ In Syria

-Jews have “a moral obligation,” Sephardic Chief Rabbi Yitzhak Yosef of Israel said, to attempt to halt what he described as a genocide occurring in Syria.
+Jews have “a moral obligation,” Israeli Sephardic Chief Rabbi Yitzhak Yosef said, to attempt to halt what he described as a genocide occurring in Syria.

 “I have said in the past and I will say it again, what’s happening in Syria is genocide of women and children in its cruelest form, using weapons of mass destruction,” Yosef wrote, as reported by The Times of Israel.
 “We have a moral obligation not to keep quiet and to try and stop this massacre.”